 In a world where storage is cheap, why do we still compress data?
 The answer to that is datasets are growing at a faster rate than storage throughput or network bandwidth.
 100 MB of data can be compressed to 10 MB in less than a second and transferred in under a second over a 100 Mbps connection.
 Most decompression systems run at 100 to 500 MB/s meaning the compression overhead isn't enough to burden the wall clock time needed to deliver the original 100 MB of content.
-Not only does this make best use of the networking bottleneck, it frees up resources for other payloads.
+Not only does this make the best use of the networking bottleneck, but it also frees up resources for other payloads.

-Also consider that if you can only read at 100 MB/s off a mechanical drive but your CPU can decompress data at ~500 MB/s then the mechanical drive is able to provide 5x the throughput you'd otherwise expect thanks to compression.
+Also, consider that if you can only read at 100 MB/s off a mechanical drive but your CPU can decompress data at ~500 MB/s then the mechanical drive is able to provide 5x the throughput you'd otherwise expect thanks to compression.

 The world of compression is a rabbit hole of intellectual curiosity.
-In this post I'll describe the highlights I've come across while trying to improve compression performance in database systems I deploy.
+In this post, I'll describe the highlights I've come across while trying to improve compression performance in database systems I deploy.

 From Entropy to Lempel-Ziv